 The collapse of communism in Albania precipitated a family move across the Adriatic Sea to Italy, where Ema embarked on a career as a professional volleyball player.
 Ema’s athletically proportioned frame caught the eye of fashion industry insiders and she soon found herself in demand as a fit model for such brands as Blue Marine, PARAH and Off Limit.
 A shoulder injury ended Ema’s volleyball career, but offered her the opportunity to plunge headfirst into the fashion industry.
 She embraced the process with the same fierce determination that served her well as a professional athlete.
 She studied pattern making, fabrics, raw materials and artistic design...
 She took a year to travel the world, to feed her soul with art, culture and beauty, ending up in the vibrant, multi-cultural melting pot of Miami, Florida—a city where delicate fabrics, exotic colors and fervent artistry were embraced and celebrated.
 Ema knew she was home.

-Each garment, twenty years later, is still handmade and intricately hand-painted.
+Each garment is still handmade and intricately hand-painted.
 From cocktail dresses to bridal parties, Ema Savahl Couture is worn by women of every age.
 All garments are proudly made in the U.S.A, pack easily, travel well and are hand washable.